ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ## 42 forty-two None
 ```

-If you need to support older Python versions, use `Union`.
+If you must support older Python versions, use `Union`.

 ## Type Aliases & `NewType`